 There is hope, however.
 Many of the elderly will seek out a new purpose for their life and take steps to ward off the feeling of loneliness.
 Whether it be performing a good act of kindness for another or just accepting the reality of the aging process and finding joy in the little things.

 At a long-term care facility, bath time is a great way to socialize with residents who may be struggling with feelings of loneliness or isolation.
 While a shower can be a quick and effective way of maintaining good hygiene, it may feel “cold” or clinical for the resident.
 By creating a bathing experience that your residents will love and taking the time to talk with them, it can go a long way to helping them relax and feel good about life again.

-If you have residents with limited mobility, there are bathing systems which allow ease of access.
+If you have residents with limited mobility, there are bathing systems that allow ease of access.
 The Advantage™ End-Entry Seated Bathing System would be invaluable to make transitioning in and out of the tub easy on staff and residents.
 Once the resident is in the tub, the Rapid Fill™ Reservoir fills the tub in 90 seconds so the resident doesn’t feel cold and exposed.

 So, instead of an institutional showering experience, help your residents feel at home having them enjoy a wonderful spa bathing experience as they chat with the nursing staff.
 This kind of experience can go a long way in fighting the epidemic of loneliness at your long-term care facility.